Memberstack Playground

 Get Data Table

-Retrieve detailed information about a specific data table.
+Retrieve detailed information about a specific data table by its key (table).

 Create Data Record